Policy 208 - Development, Adoption, and Implementation of Policies

-A. It shall be the responsibility of the superintendent to implement school board policies and to develop administrative guidelines and directives to provide greater specificity and consistency in the process of implementation.
+A. The superintendent shall be responsible for implementing school board policies, other than the policies that cover how the school board will operate.
+The superintendent shall develop administrative guidelines and directives to provide greater specificity and consistency in the process of implementation.
 These guidelines and directives, including employee and student handbooks, shall be subject to annual review and approval by the school board.

 C. It shall be the responsibility of the superintendent, employees designated by the superintendent, and individual school board members to keep the policy manuals current.

 D. The school board shall review policies at least once every three years.
 The superintendent shall be responsible for developing a system of periodic review, addressing approximately one third of the policies annually.
 In addition, the school board shall review the following policies annually:

 - 722 - Public Data Requests (adopted 11.15.22)

 - 806 - Crisis Management Policy